34.788%...Complete

-34.788%...Complete is the fifth album by My Dying Bride, released on 6 October 1998.
+34.788%...Complete is the fifth studio album by English doom metal band My Dying Bride, released on 6 October 1998.
 The track "Under Your Wings and into Your Arms" appears on both The Voice of the Wretched CD and the Sinamorata DVD, and the opening track, "The Whore, the Cook and the Mother" appeared on their latest live DVD, An Ode to Woe.

 The Japanese version of the album featured a bonus track, entitled "Follower".
 This track was also featured on the 2003 re-release digipak of the album.

 The album was dedicated to the memory of Richard Jackson, father of bassist Adrian.